 Desktop locking tools

-Roads and Highways Desktop has tools to view locks, acquire route locks, and release route locks.
+Roads and Highways for Desktop has tools to view locks, acquire route locks, and release route locks.
 A locks viewer table can be opened in ArcMap from the Roads and Highways Editing toolbar.
 From the locks viewer table, you can view and filter existing locks in both the table and map.
 Additionally, tools in the locks viewer table allow you to acquire route locks for a single route, or group of routes, using ArcMap selection tools.
 Route locks can also be released using the tools in the viewer.

-Conflict prevention is supported throughout Roads and Highways Desktop.
+Conflict prevention is supported throughout Roads and Highways for Desktop.
 When enabled, you can expect to acquire route locks when performing the following editing activities and workflows:

 - All Roads and Highways editing tools (Create, Extend, Retire, Realign, Reassign, and Reverse Route)